Saturday Night Fever: Home media

 Both theatrical versions were released on VHS.
 The PG-rated version never had a home video release on Laserdisc.
-The R-rated special-edition DVD release includes most of the deleted scenes present on the PG version, as well as a director's commentary and "Behind the Music" featurettes.
+It was first released to DVD by Paramount on October 8, 2002, as an R-rated special-edition, which included most of the deleted scenes present on the PG version, as well as a director's commentary and "Behind the Music" featurettes.

 On May 5, 2009, Paramount released Saturday Night Fever on Blu-ray Disc in 1.78:1 aspect ratio.
-This release retains the R-rated version of the film, in addition to including many special features new to home media.
+This release retains the R-rated version of the film, and included bonus features from the 2002 release as well as new extras.

 The 4K director's cut (122 minutes) was released on Blu-ray on May 2, 2017.
 This disc includes both the director's cut and the original theatrical version, as well as the bulk of the bonus features from the prior release.

+On November 8, 2022, Paramount released the film as a special edition 4K HD Blu-ray.

 Television broadcast

-When HBO acquired the pay television rights to Saturday Night Fever in 1980, both versions of the film were aired by the network: the PG version during the day, and the R version during the evening.
-(HBO, which had primarily operated on a late afternoon-to-early overnight schedule at the time, had maintained a programming policy restricting the showing of R-rated films to the nighttime hours, a rule that continued long after it switched to a 24-hour schedule full-time in December 1981.)
+When HBO acquired the pay television rights to Saturday Night Fever in 1980, both versions of the film were aired by the network: the PG version during the day, and the R version during the evening (HBO, which had primarily operated on a late afternoon-to-early overnight schedule at the time, had maintained a programming policy restricting the showing of R-rated films to the nighttime hours, a rule that continued long after it switched to a 24-hour schedule full-time in December 1981).
 The R-rated theatrical version premiered on the network at midnight Eastern Time on January 1, 1980.

 For the film's network television premiere, airing on ABC on November 16, 1980, a new milder version was created to conform with network broadcast standards.
-The network television version—which is among the longest cuts of the film—was basically a slightly shortened cut of the PG-rated version, but to maintain runtime, a few additional scenes deleted from both theatrical releases were restored to make up for the lost/cut material (including Tony dancing with Doreen to "Disco Duck", Tony running his finger along the cables of the Verrazzano–Narrows Bridge, and Tony's father getting his job back).
+The network television version was a slightly shortened cut of the PG-rated version.
+In order to maintain runtime, a few additional scenes deleted from both theatrical releases were added to make up for the lost/cut material, making the ABC version among the longest cuts of the film.
+These added scenes included Tony dancing with Doreen to "Disco Duck", Tony running his finger along the cables of the Verrazzano–Narrows Bridge, and Tony's father getting his job back.
 The last two deleted scenes were included in the 2017 director's cut.

 Starting in the late 1990s, VH1, TBS and TNT began showing the original R-rated version with a TV-14 rating, although with nudity removed/censored, and the stronger profanity either being edited or (on recent airings) silenced.
 However, this version of the TV cut included some innuendo included in the original theatrical release that was edited or removed from the PG version.
 Turner Classic Movies has aired the film in both versions: the original R-rated version (rated TV-MA on the network) is the cut commonly broadcast, although the PG cut has been presented as part of TCM's family-oriented "Funday Night at the Movies" and "Essentials Jr." film showcases.